openvinotoolkit/openvino/docs/OV_Runtime_UG/ShapeInference.md

 @snippet snippets/ShapeInference.cpp picture_snippet

-### Set a New Batch Size with set_batch Method
+### Setting a New Batch Size with set_batch Method

-Meaning of the model batch may vary depending on the model design.
+The meaning of the model batch may vary depending on the model design.
 In order to change the batch dimension of the model, [set the ov::Layout](@ref declare_model_s_layout) and call the `ov::set_batch` method.

 @snippet snippets/ShapeInference.cpp set_batch